- Learn more about:

 The wavelength of the HairMax LaserComb is in the red spectrum, probably around 660nm.
 The power output for this instrument appears to be somewhere between 30 and 500 milliwatts.
 Exact product specifications have not been disclosed.
 As a reference, the visible light spectrum is between 380nm (violet) and 750nm (red).
 The specific red spectrum ranges from 625nm to 750nm.

 To obtain 510(k) clearance, the company was required to submit both safety and efficacy data to the FDA.
-It is important to note that standards for 510(k) clearance for medical devices are not as rigorous as the large scale, multi-center studies required for PMA (pre-market authorization) for drugs.
+It is important to note that standards for 510(k) clearance for medical devices is not as rigorous as the large-scale, multi-center studies required for PMA (pre-market authorization) for drugs.

 The FDA Cleared HairMax to treat female pattern hair loss on June 6, 2011.
 The specific device, manufactured by Lexington Intl, LLC, is called the HairMax LaserComb Lux 9.
 It is cleared to treat female hair loss and promote hair growth.
 Included as a key part of the submission was a multi-center clinical study proving the efficacy and safety of the medical device in women.